rcrdk/nextjs-fastify-saas-rbac/README.md

 ## 📋 Business Rules and Requirements

 **Authentication:**
-- [ ] It should be able to authenticate using e-mail & password;
+- [ ] It should be able to authenticate using e-mail and password;
 - [ ] It should be able to authenticate using Github account;
 - [ ] It should be able to recover password using e-mail;
 - [x] It should be able to create an account (e-mail, name and password);